 “It can be tough to find packaged foods that fit into a heart healthy eating pattern.
 My go-to heart-healthy option in the frozen aisle is the Lean Cuisine Apple Cranberry Chicken, which provides lean white meat chicken, cranberries and veggies along with whole grains and fiber.
 Lean Cuisine offers dishes that meet the American Heart Association’s healthy criteria, and these single serving entrees also help keep portions in check.
 To get even more bang for your buck, I recommend rounding out your meal with additional veggies and a side of fruit to meet desired health and fitness goals.” – Jim White, RD, ACSM, owner of Jim White Fitness Nutrition Studios.
 Jim works in association with the Balance your Plate Campaign with Nestle.

 Endangered Species Dark Chocolate

 “Dark chocolate with at least 70% cocoa is a good source of the flavonoid polyphenols which is linked to lower blood pressure, reduced inflammation and can reduce nonfatal heart attacks and stroke.” – Gina Hassick, MA, RD, LDN, CDE

 Although we’re huge fans of Ezekiel 4:9 low-sodium sprouted whole grain bread—after all, it topped our list of 19 Best & Worst Store Bought Breads—Ezekiel also has other bread products that are good for your heart, says Shapiro.
-She’s a fan of their bread as well as their English muffins and wraps.
+She’s a fan of its bread as well as the English muffins and wraps.
 They’re packed with heart-healthy whole grains and fiber.
 “Sprouted is so easy to digest and absorb nutrients from,” she explains.

 KIND Fruit Bites